QuantEcon/lecture-python-intro/lectures/french_rev.md

 Eighteenth-century British fiscal policy portrayed Figure {numref}`fr_fig2` thus looks very much like a text-book example of a *tax-smoothing* model like Robert Barro's {cite}`Barro1979`.

-A striking feature of the graph is what we'll lagel a *law of gravity* between tax collections and government expenditures.
+A striking feature of the graph is what we'll label a *law of gravity* between tax collections and government expenditures.

    * levels of government expenditures at taxes attract each other
    * while they can temporarily differ -- as they do during wars -- they come back together when peace returns